-- PULMONARY EDEMA

-- CPAP

-- ET INTUBATION (use caution with dieuretics due to pump failure and hypotension)
+- PULMONARY EDEMA - CPAP - ET INTUBATION (use caution with dieuretics due to pump failure and hypotension) - 3rd DEGREE HEART BLOCK - NOT RESPONSIVE TO ATROPINE TRANSCUTANEOUS or TRANSVENOUS PACING

 CASE STUDY 2: STEMI

 46 y/o Female walks into ED TRIAGE, with chief complaint of EPIGASTRIC PAIN, NAUSEA and WEAKNESS.
 Symptoms have been intermittent for last two days.
 She was awakened early this morning with the above symptoms, which are now PERSISTENT.